-It seems hard to believe we are so close to Thanksgiving and just over a month away from Christmas.
-Of course, every year at this time it’s dark when we get home from work and dark when I wake up.
-I want something charming, cozy and so “us” to greet us when we come home from a long day at the office or meeting with our amazing clients.
+It seems hard to believe that we are already so close to Thanksgiving and, furthermore, just over a month away from Christmas.
+Of course, every year at this time, it’s dark both when we get home from work and when I wake up in the morning.
+Therefore, I want something charming, cozy, and so ‘us’ to greet us when we come home from a long day at the office or after meeting with our amazing clients.
 This wreath fits the bill.
 The V monogram makes me feel like I’m home… there is something about a monogram that makes a space feel like it’s your own, which is probably a great feeling to come home to a house that feels like it’s completely cozy and comfortable.

 The wreath is made out of a fantastic garland from Michael’s.
-The combo of the dried leaves, twigs and pinecones makes the wreath a little more interesting than just a pinecone wreath.
+Because of the mix of dried leaves, twigs, and pinecones, the wreath becomes more interesting compared to a plain pinecone wreath.
 The rustic look of the wreath adds to the welcoming and cozy feeling of the house.

 Here’s how to make your own… it’s simple, I promise!